-Senator Rod Culleton had by chance uncovered an inconsistency between the High Court rules and section 33 of the High Court Act 1979, and his first question in the Senate was regarding this inconsistency.
+In what is probably Rodney Culleton’s finest moment, he had by chance uncovered a minor inconsistency between the High Court Rules 2004 and section 33 of the High Court Act 1979, and so his first question in the Senate was regarding this inconsistency.
+The High Court Act 1979 contained a requirement that all writs, commissions and process issued from the High Court shall be in the name of the Queen, which was overlooked in the High Court Rules 2004.
 He claimed it to be a “constitutional matter” but was corrected by the Attorney General that it wasn’t.

 “Under Section 33 of the constitution, writs need to be named in the name of the Queen and that clearly hasn’t been happening.”

 This doesn’t include any requirement that process should be in the name of the Queen.
-It is likely that Senator Culleton was actually referring to s.
-33, not of the Constitution, but s.
-33 of the High Court of Australia Act 1979.
+Although Culleton was referring to section 33, it wasn’t the Constitution, but the High Court of Australia Act 1979.

-Senator Brandis corrected Rod Culleton in the chamber that this matter was not a constitutional issue, but a “minor procedural error”.
+Senator Brandis corrected Rodney Culleton in the chamber that this matter was not a constitutional issue, but a “minor procedural error”.

 Senator CULLETON: “Thank you, Mr President.
 One question for Senator the Hon.
 George Brandis QC Attorney-General and Leader of the Government in the Senate.
 Since Senate school, it has come to my attention that there is a discrepancy between section 33 of the High Court Act 1979—which states that all process shall, which means must, be issued in the name of the Queen—and the High Court Rules 2004.
 If this appears to be the case, why has the High Court felt free to defy the parliament for 12 years?”

-Rod Culleton was found ineligible to sit as a Senator by the High Court, pursuant to Section 44 of the Commonwealth Constitution after the following factors… 9
+Rodney Culleton was found ineligible to sit as a Senator by the High Court, pursuant to Section 44 of the Constitution after the following factors…

-Section 44 of the Commonwealth Constitution states that any person who:
+Section 44 of the Constitution states that any person who: